Don’t throw away your old bread! It is easy to make Homemade Croutons from your Stale Bread!

 Uses for them

-- Croutons are a great topping for soups, like this Curried Yellow Squash Soup.
+- Croutons are a great topping for soups, like this Curried Yellow Squash Soup or tomato soup.

 - I previously mentioned they make great stuffing.
 Use for fish, chicken, pork or turkey.